There’s a variety of factors that could make one vehicle program more cost-effective and efficient than another:

 Employee turnover naturally leads to added hiring and recruitment costs—not to mention the costs of training and getting a new employee up to speed.

 [.split-text-wrap][.text-wrap][.text-wrap-paragraph]Since employees have so many great opportunities to choose from in the current market, hiring costs have begun to rise.
-New research from Zippia estimates that the average cost per hire in 2022 will be $4,425 and that it will take 36 to 42 days to fill an average position in the United States.
-These challenges can not only lead to extra strain on your Human Resources team and others that have to make up for the work, but also hurt your customer service levels.[.text-wrap-paragraph][.text-wrap][.mixed-font-a][.is-green-bold]$4,425[.is-green-bold][.is-info]the average cost per hire in 2022[.is-info][.mixed-font-a][.split-text-wrap]As you can see, a flat allowance may seem easy to implement, but there are major cost disadvantages that become apparent upon closer evaluation.
+Benchmarking data from the Society for Human Resource Management (SHRM) put the average cost per hire in 2022 at $4,683.
+SHRM Foundation chair-elect Edie Goldberg estimates the total cost is three to four times the position's salary when also taking into account soft costs, like the time department leaders invest.
+These challenges can not only lead to extra strain on your Human Resources team and others that have to make up for the work, but also hurt team morale.[.text-wrap-paragraph][.text-wrap][.mixed-font-a][.is-green-bold]$4,683[.is-green-bold][.is-info]the average cost per hire in 2022[.is-info][.mixed-font-a][.split-text-wrap]As you can see, a flat allowance may seem easy to implement, but there are major cost disadvantages that become apparent upon closer evaluation.

 The best alternative to an allowance program is a mileage reimbursement program.

 There are two main types—a fixed and variable rate (FAVR) program or a cents per mile (CPM) program—and each one has their own advantages and disadvantages.

 Overall, however, either mileage reimbursement program will be fairer than a flat allowance or stipend program because the distance an employee drives is taken into account in calculating their reimbursement.